practical-solutions/controlleddocuments/README.md

-The present version is an alpha-version!
-Testing ist still performed.

 # Controlled Documents Plugin (for dw2pdf)

 This plugin supports the creation of templates for dw2pdf which are intended to be layouted as controlled documents.

 It implements a set of dw2pdf-replacements which can be manually or automatically filled.
 It also allows the definition of two self-defined replacements via the configuration.

-Further details on using this plugin will be added soon.
-It is incomplete right now.

 ## Basic usage